wp-plugins/wp-ecommerce-shop-styling/readme.txt

 = HTML mail templates =
 All Wordpress and WP Ecommerce mails are converted to HTML mails and formatted with a custom template.
 You can add your company logo, contact details or even some additional informations to all your mails.
+Also supports [WP HTML Mail](https://wordpress.org/plugins/wp-html-mail/) for even better responsive email templates without any coding.